1.Background and introduction

 f.
 Unless we say otherwise, you are responsible for all costs and expenses related to your entry into and participation in the competition, for example the Boot Camp, coaching sessions, National/Regional/Global Grand Final.
 Every country will try to support your participation in the Regional Final and/or Global Grand Final.
 This is something that you have to check with the National Lead in your country once you have been accepted into the programme.

 The ClimateLaunchpad 2021 edition is run entirely online.

 After initial entries have been submitted, the competition will be run in accordance with the following indicative timeline.
 We reserve the right to change any of the timeframes indicated on our competition website.

-Step 1: Boot Camp – differs per country
+Step 1: Online preparation course & Boot Camp

 Important note: if your application is selected you will be asked to confirm your participation to claim your spot in the competition.
-When accepting your spot in the programme you sign up for compulsory attendance of the full two days of the National Boot Camp, a minimum of 5 of the 6 coaching sessions (either in person or via Skype if you live far away – however we advise to be there in person as it makes the learning experience much richer) as well as the National Final.
-For last minute cancellation or no-show, a fine of € 500 can be carried out to cover some of the costs that we invested.
+Accepting means compulsory attendance of the full National Boot Camp by 2 (minimum) representatives of the start-up, a minimum of 5 of the 6 coaching sessions, as well as the National Final, Regional Final (if eligible) and Global Grand Final (if eligible).
+For last minute cancellation or no-show, you will be fined € 500 to cover some of the costs we invested.

 5. Selecting the Winner

 a.
 The jury will decide which entry best meets the assessment criteria, as set out on the competition website.

 b.
 Decisions, made by the jury, are final.
 No correspondence will be entered into.
 The composition of the jury may vary.

 c.
 Whenever we need to contact you in connection with the competition, we will use the contact information provided by you in the application form.
 We are not responsible for incomplete or incorrect contact information provided.